sondregronas/ai-stack/README.md

 - ComfyUI with FLUX.1-dev for image generation
 - Ollama for LLMs
 - Open WebUI for the interface
-- Uses DuckDuckGo for search
+- Uses DuckDuckGo for search with Playwright

-Some of the images might need a little bit of tweaking depending on your hardware, and some admin panel settings in Open WebUI might need to be adjusted (ComfyUI needs to be altered to fit the workflow).
-Your mileage may vary.
+Some of the images might need a little bit of tweaking depending on your hardware, and some admin panel settings in Open WebUI might need to be adjusted.
+ComfyUI needs a bit of configuration to get working (importing the model, setting up, etc.)

 ## Ports